xiaojunlin/amapR/README.md

 ```

 ### fetchCoordinate
-Get longitude and latitude from the given address.
+Get the coordinates (longitude and latitude) from the given addresses.

 ```R
 ###########